archaeodav/felttegn/README.md

 Please either report issues on GitHub or by email

 ## Compatability
-We're testing on Qgis 3.10 and later
+We're testing on Qgis 3.10 and later.
+It works on earlier versions, but htere are some errors / unexpected behaviours

 ## Known issues:
- - Features not assigned unique attributes in the csv will have random garbage inserted instead
+ - Features not assigned unique attributes in the csv will have random garbage inserted instead.
+This goes for double numbering too.
+ - Error reporting is a work in progress.
+Currently no 'Fejl' layer is produced.